ARCLab-MIT/kspdg/README.md

 - **Purpose**: This section houses all the data generated from human gameplay.
 It is crucial for understanding human strategies and behaviors, which aids in developing more human-like agents.
 - **Contents**: Features raw gameplay data, processed datasets, and analysis scripts to glean insights from human play patterns.

+### Synthetic Expert Data

+- **Purpose**: This section focuses on generating synthetic data that mimics expert behavior for training and fine-tuning the agents.
+The synthetic data is essential for enhancing the learning process and helping the agents generalize across various mission scenarios.

+- **Contents**: This section includes scripts located in the `mission_generator` folder, which are designed to create four different mission-accomplishable orbits.
+These scripts will run autonomously, generating random automated data that is essential for further fine-tuning the agents, especially in idle scenarios where real-time gameplay is not available.
+This data allows for a more efficient training process by simulating expert-like behavior across different orbital conditions.

 ### Evaluation Results

 - **Purpose**: Dedicated to storing and presenting the evaluation results of our agents.
 This section is essential for assessing the performance and effectiveness of different agent strategies.